ADGEfficiency/adgefficiency.github.io/_posts/2016-12-12-imbalance-price-visualization.md

 ![]({{ "/assets/imba_vis/acf.png"}})

-**Figure 7 - Autocorrelation and partial autocorrelation of the imbalance price**
+**Figure 7 - Autocorrelation and partial autocorrelation of the Imbalance Price**

 ---